Skip to main content

 description: >-

-This task runs autotests for a specified stage using either Maven or Gradle based on the provided configuration, extracting and executing the relevant commands from a `run.json` file.
+This task runs autotests for a specified Environment using either Maven or Gradle based on the provided configuration, extracting and executing the relevant commands from a `run.json` file.

 workspaces: